RedHat-Consulting-UK/amq7-hackathon/docs/AMQ7.md

 ## High level differences of AMQ6 vs AMQ7
     http://activemq.apache.org/artemis/migration/

+- Big push to use standardised protocols, i.e.: AMQP and MQTT
 - No more TCP vs NIO, everything is NIO.
 - KahaDB is dead.
 Long live "append-only message journal".
 - Journal is memory based (written to disk only when required), so depending on use case, settings might need to be tweaked.